ABR® (Accredited Buyer's Representative)

 Since its inception in 1908, the National Association of REALTORS® has worked successfully to advance home ownership, real estate investment, private property rights, and the free enterprise system in the halls of Congress and the federal agencies.
 The NAR is the acknowledged leader in developing standards for efficient, effective, and ethical real estate business practices.
 With more than 1,200,000 members representing every city, township, and community across America, the NAR is the "Voice for Real Estate" in the nation's capital.

 The value of all of a person’s assets, including cash, minus all liabilities.

 The fiduciary duty that requires the agent to follow and abide by all lawful instructions of the principal/client within the scope of authority conferred by the principal/client.

 Principal, Interest, Taxes, and Insurance: four components of a monthly payment on mortgage loans.

 Private Mortgage Insurance is coverage provided by a private mortgage insurance company to protect lenders against loss if a borrower defaults.
 Coverage is usually required for a loan with a loan-to-value (LTV) percentage in excess of 80 percent.

-A point is one percent of the amount of the mortgage.
-At closing, Lenders sometimes charge borrowers a percentage of the loan amount equal to the number of points to cover the lender's cost.
+A point is 1 percent of the amount of the mortgage.
+At closing, lenders sometimes charge borrowers a percentage of the loan amount equal to the number of points to cover the lender's cost.
 Sometimes borrowers pay higher points in exchange for a lower interest rate.